MasterClass just raised $100 million for celebrity-fueled content – TechCrunch

 MasterClass, a startup that sells celebrity-taught classes to people, has raised $100 million in a Series E round.
 The round was led by Fidelity Management & Research Company with participation from new investors including Owl Ventures, 01 Advisors and existing investors NEA, IVP, Atomico and NextEquity Partners.

 The new financing brings MasterClass’ valuation to $800 million, according to Bloomberg, which broke the news of the edtech company’s then-impending funding round earlier this month.
-MasterClass declined to disclose its new valuation.
+MasterClass declined to disclose its new valuation, but said that its valuation is higher than $800 million.

 MasterClass charges a $180 annual subscription fee for users to access its library of content.
-The subscription model is responsible for 80 percent of the company’s revenue.
+The subscription model was responsible for 80% of the company’s revenue in 2018, and is now responsible for 100% of its revenue.

 MasterClass views itself as neatly on the intersection of entertainment and education.
-The startup has produced 85 classes taught by celebrities, or “masters,” on their specialities.
-The platform has garnered blockbuster names like Anna Wintour to talk about how to grow a business, Gordon Ramsey on how to cook, and David Sedaris on how to be funny.
+The startup has produced 85 classes taught by celebrities, or “masters,” on their specialties.
+The platform has garnered blockbuster names like Anna Wintour to talk about how to grow a business, Gordon Ramsey on how to cook and David Sedaris on how to be funny.
 The previews of classes are called “trailers.”

 It also touches on the public’s innate curiosity about how famous people think and work.
 MasterClass tugs on that idea a bit by also offering classes that fundamentally do not make sense to be “digitized.”
 Think high-contact sports, like a tennis lesson from Serena Williams or a basketball lesson from Steph Curry.
 Or just general pontifications from RuPaul on self expression and Neil deGrasse Tyson on scientific thinking and communication.

-Despite its flashy line up of stars, MasterClass doesn’t sell access but instead sells a window into someone’s work diary.
+Despite its flashy lineup of stars, MasterClass doesn’t sell access but instead sells a window into someone’s work diary.
 Celebrities are not interacting with students on a day-to-day basis, and sometimes, not at all.

-It is relatively a light lift for celebrities once they get their content on the platform, which of course only happens if they are personally invited to from the company.
+It is relatively a light lift for celebrities once they get their content on the platform, which of course only happens if they are personally invited by the company.
 Any MasterClass on the site includes a number of lessons, broken down in separate videos that range from 20 to 30 minutes, and a downloadable workbook.
 Students for each class can flock to community hubs to chat with their fellow virtual classmates.
 There are opportunities for celebrities to interact with students, but nothing is put in the contract to make the instructors give back.

 MasterClass proudly touts the few exceptions where celebrities have chosen favorites in class: Electronic music producer DeadMau5 reportedly invited one of their MasterClass students to record a track alongside him.
 Serena Williams reportedly invited one of her students to play a game with her.